-Blues Jam has become a true, live music gem among Wilmington blues artists and
+The Cape Fear Blues Jam is a true, live music gem among Wilmington Blues artists and

 listeners.
 Even more impressive are the real numbers that reflect the popularity and high

-have passed through the doors of the Rusty Nail Saloon to be a part of this musical
+passed through the doors of the The Rusty Nail to be a part of this musical institution.

-institution.
-That's more than its earliest years combined and certainly mirrors the
+That's more than its earliest years combined and the numbers mirror the openness,

-openness, accessibility and welcome atmosphere that the Cape Fear Blues Society has
+accessibility and welcome atmosphere that the Cape Fear Blues Society has infused

-infused into the Jam since ratcheting-up the quality of its equipment, structure and
+into the Jam since ratcheting-up the quality of its equipment, structure and schedule in

 The Cape Fear Blues Jam occupied a number of class establishments prior to the Rusty